SAMPE 2018 new products target next-generation aircraft

 - American GFM (Chesapeake, VA, US) featured in its booth US120/CM10, a highly automated, three-zone marking/cutting/offloading ply-cutting and kitting system.
 It features an ultrasonic cutter that, American GFM guarantees, does not leave uncut threads.
 The ply-picking system features a six-axis robot that organizes plies into kits in an indexing drawer system.
 The entire system is adaptable to a variety of ply lengths; similarly, each of the three zones can be adjusted in length depending on throughput and ply size requirements.
 In addition, smaller systems can combine the marking and cutting function.

 - DUNA-USA featured the latest iteration of its Black Corintho tooling board, and had in its booth an epoxy-sealed tool made from the material.
-The tool was used to mold an autoclave-cured part made using Airtech’s Beta Prepreg benzoxazine prepreg (see photo).
+The tool was used to mold an autoclave-cured part made using Airtech’s Beta Prepreg benzoxazine prepreg (see photo above).
+Black Corintho is a high-temperature, high-density, low-coefficient of thermal expansion (CTE) tooling board for prototyping, composite layup tooling, and master model making.
+Black Corintho offers service temperature of 400°F, 50 lb/ft3 density, 11.54 CTE at 100-250°F, 12.17 CTE at 100-400°F, and thermal conductivity of 280 mW/m3K.

 - Start-up MITO Materials Solutions (Stillwater, OK, US) introduced at SAMPE its MITO T-Series, a non-nanotube nanoadditive for use with epoxies, vinyl esters and polyesters to provide a 100% increase in toughness and an 80% reduction in mechanical failure risk.
 The material, which is loaded into resin at 0.1-0.2 wt%, also offers a thermal resistivity increase of 12-14 deg C. MITO T-Series is being targeted first toward recreational vehicle sidewalls, which have a poor history of stress cracking, which leads to substantial costs in warranty repairs.
 Another targeted application is in marine base resins to resist temperature increase caused by gel coat magnification.